 So now you know that dogs can eat Pineapple, which parts of it can they eat?
 Just like us they cannot eat the core, simply because it is too tough for them to digest and it has the potential to become lodged in their system.
 It’s a little known fact that dogs don’t really chew their food, they swallow most of it, so non-digestable parts need to be thrown out.
 They also cannot eat the skin or the leaves because they are sharp and spiky, and they could easily cause an internal injury.
 So, just like us, they can only eat the sweet juicy flesh, but thankfully this is the best bit!

-Additionally, dogs should not eat canned pineapple, because it is typically pumped with extra sugar for it to taste better for longer, and it is also usually preserved in syrup which is full of sugar too.
-Whilst a little bit of natural sugar found in raw pineapple is ok for your pooch, any more can be dangerous for him, so steer clear of the tinned stuff!
+Additionally, dogs should not eat canned pineapple.
+Canned pineapple is typically pumped with extra sugar for it to taste better and last longer.
+It’s also usually preserved in syrup which is full of sugar as well.
+While a little bit of natural sugar found in raw pineapple is ok for your pooch, any more can be dangerous.
+Steer clear of the tinned stuff!

-Not only is Pineapple super tasty, but it will also provide him with four of the six essential nutrients that he needs, so you could consider it a superfood in moderation.
-It will provide your pup with Carbohydrates, Vitamins, Minerals and Water.
+Not only is Pineapple super tasty, but it will also provide him with four of the six essential nutrients that he needs.
+Pineapple can be considered a superfood when used in moderation.
+It will provide your pup with Carbohydrates, Vitamins, Minerals, and Water.

 Fresh Pineapple or Frozen/Dried/Canned?